weilingx46/workshop-vuejs-ws/README.md

 ## Setup

+First fork this repo so that you have your own personal copy.

 If we were building a large-scale app, we would install Vue.js via `npm`.
 But for our purposes, we can just include the CDN link in our HTML!
 Add the below lines at the bottom of your body tags in `index.html`: